athina-ai/ariadne/README.md

 ## Contribution

-Please feel free to reach out to christos@athina.ai or shiv@athina.ai if you would like to contribute.
+Please feel free to reach out to shiv@athina.ai if you would like to contribute.
 You could find more on how you could integrate the evaluations in your product here: https://docs.athina.ai.

 ## License